TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 Spoofax generates completion templates from `templates` sections in your syntax definition.
 You can find these templates in `editor/<name>.generated.esv`files.
 Until now, these completion templates are not integrated into your editor.
-You can change this, by importing the generated files in `editor/MiniJava-Completions.esv`.
+You can change this, by __importing all the generated esv files in__ `editor/MiniJava-Completions.esv`.
 After building your project, you can test completion by pressing `Ctrl + Space`.

 Typically, your completion templates lack proper indentation and line breaks.